About non-Atheists view of Atheism

 Many conservative Christians also believe that Atheists are hypocrites; they

-simply pretend that they are unaware of God, and lying to others.
+simply pretend that they are unaware of God, and are lying to others.

 We describe both of these passages below, with rebuttals.